weleoka/ardeidae_py/README.md

 ## UDP
 ### Server
-Right now the server just echo's back the clients message.
+The server just echo's back the clients message.
+Or if an integer is entered at the prompt then the server will generate a file of the corresponding number of characters and send that file to client.
-Execute with shellscript: ./udpser.sh
+Execute as shellscript: ./udpser.py
 Server default listening port: 8121

 ### Client
-Execute client with bashscript ./udpcli.sh
+Execute client as shellscript ./udpcli.py

 ## Sources and inspiration